WISCONSIN

 A POSTSCRIPT TO THE ABOVE

 I have one friend who positively refuses to take life seriously and on that account grows fatter and jollier every year.
-Just recently he perpetrated this: “Just learned you have been through period of sickness and have recovered.
+Just recently he perpetrated this: “Just learned you have been through a period of sickness and have recovered.
 That relieves my mind.
 1 read that line in the paper about ‘Enforced Absence of the Editor' and I was considerably wrought up about it, but didn’t know how long you were in for and thought it best under the circumstances not to ask the warden any questions.”

 Now, in the words of the immortal William B. Byram, “Wouldn’t that drive you to grape juice!